-IDA Ireland’s chief executive Martin Shanahan has joined the UCD Michael Smurfit Graduate Business School for a five-year appointment as an adjunct professor.
+IDA Ireland's chief executive, Martin Shanahan, has joined the UCD Michael Smurfit Graduate Business School for a five-year appointment as an adjunct professor.

 Mr Shanahan will undertake a limited number of lectures to master of science (MSc), master of business administration (MBA) and executive education students on topics such as industrial policy, Irish competitiveness, investment decision making, strategy development and leading and managing through change, according to the UCD Smurfit Business School.

 The IDA, where Mr Shanahan has been chief executive for the past five years, has been most active in recent times securing Brexit-related investments.
 The agency said earlier this year that 80 firms were approved for investment in 2018, which would result in 5,300 associated jobs.